flyingDagger-1/node-typescript-express-mongo/README.md

 ## Environment

-To edit environment variables, create a file with name `.env` and copy the contents from `.env.default` to start with.
+To edit environment variables, create a file with name `.env` and copy the contents from `.env.example` to start with.

 | Var Name  | Type   | Default                           | Description                            |
 | --------- | ------ | --------------------------------- | -------------------------------------- |